sahib/misc/performance/5_concurrent.rst

 .. note::

+    Today I won't give you tips on how to optimize the shit out of your parallel programs.
+    Parallel programs are a big and rather obvious speed-up by their own and I don't think I have to prove that programs that uses several cores are faster than a single core, if the task at hand can be splitted up in indepdendet subtasks.
+For parallel programs the same principles as the CPU talk apply - especially true and false sharing.
+Correct use of the cache is the most important thing here.
+    Today we will rather focus on how to achieve parallel programs in a safe way.

     It really is an art, since there are no easy guidelines.

     There are two ways to be comfortable writing parallel code:

     * Being very experienced and having made a lot of mistakes.
     * Being fearless and not be aware of the possible problems.

 ----